5B4AON/aprsrover/README.md

 # APRS Rover Library

-A modular Python library for controlling a rover using APRS, GPS, GPIO switches, and PWM tracks.
+A modular Python library for controlling a rover using APRS, GPS, GPIO switches, PWM tracks, and ultrasonic distance sensors.
 Designed for easy integration, asynchronous operation, and high testability with abstracted hardware access.

 ---